 Saint-Honorè cake Our original home cooking

-There are several versions of Saint-Honoré cake in Italy but remember: the original recipe is French and is very different.
+There are several versions of Saint-Honoré cake in Italy but remember the original recipe is French and is very different.
 Below you'll find some other news.
 On the contrary the recipe that I propose you is my own Italianized version that's very useful when I have guests.
 I have repeatedly tested it and thus I'm sure I'll never make a bad impression.
 The base is the traditional Maddalena cake that is a low-fat foam cake.
-I prefer the more traditional custard, cream and chocolate to Chiboust cream that not all like.
-Cream puffs are not lacking.
+I prefer the more traditional custard, cream and chocolate to Chiboust cream that not all people like.
+Cream puffs are necessary too.
 It is a soft cake that you can eat while standing and does not create any problem in your parties.
-I usually prepare what I need in advance and compose my cake just before serving.
-Other Italian cakes and desserts?
+I usually prepare what I need in advance and assemble my cake few hours before serving.
+Read below how to assemble this cake.

 Ingredients / Serves 10

 - 750g (1 2/3 pound) custard (pastry cream)

 - 500ml (1 pint - 2 cups) fresh whipping cream

 - 100g (3 1/2 ounces) semi-sweet chocolate

 plus Maddalena cake, custard and cream puffs preparation and cooking

 total: 60 minutes

 Calories: 622 (kcal) 32 % GDA (*) - 2600 (kJ)